XertroV/nvb/software-structre/README.md

 obviously some admin needs to be done, like starting the party, creating issues, and approving voters (and the # of votes they have). this can likewise be done through electrum and op-return txs.

+### self administraion

+user options like 'transfrer vote to new identity' would be useful.
+As long as each identity is tracked we can do pw resets (as such). also it can transfer admin rights easily too, so we can move to better multisig.

 ### vote resolution

 How to resolve the vote, thoguh?